withastro/docs/src/pages/en/guides/markdown-content.md

 ## Markdown Configuration

-You can customize the Markdown parsing by modifing your `astro.config.mjs`.
+You can customize your Markdown parsing by modifing your `astro.config.mjs`.
 [Here you can read the full reference](/en/reference/configuration-reference/#markdown-options).

 ### Remark and Rehype Plugins